-In this Tutorial I’m going to show scene behind a Glass.
+In this Tutorial I’m going to show scene behind a Glass, like see through glass.
 I mean suppose you have a Glass picture and you want to place it on another picture but also wanted to see the scene through the Glass.
 I got this tutorial after working hard, because it is very important technique, no doubt.

 1. Lets start with 2 Pictures, 1 picture of Glass and other any scene picture. like shown below: